Push tokens through stream keys

 panel.

-You should find a stream key button at the top of the page:
+You’ll find a stream key button at the top of the page:

-does not need to be created for a stream name
+for a stream name

 2. (Optional) Setting up a stream to only allow stream key pushes

-as a source as otherwise you won't get access to the stream key
+as a source; otherwise, the stream key

 3. Pushing to the stream key using RTMP

-instead of the stream name
+Simply replace the stream name

 :